s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 Usually laziness is beneficial to programs and programmers as it allows for easy composition and better structure in code, but sometimes we require more control about when something is evaluated.
-Haskell has several ways to control when and how values are evaluated.
+Haskell therefore has several ways to control *when* and *how* values are evaluated.

 The most basic primitive to force values to be *strict* instead of lazy is `seq :: a -> b -> b`, which